 A picture story book which incorporates science ideas into the story with your original illustrations that help tell the story.
 Think along the lines of The Hungry Caterpillar.
 Your story should include at least five key science ideas.
 A variety of different techniques could be used, including but not limited to; pencils, watercolours, pastels and collage.
 You could look at lots of different illustrations in picture story books at the library for inspiration.

-This category has four set topics to choose from:
+This category has four set topics to choose from and it must relate to the theme Innovations: Powering Future Industries: